cesarcori/blog/index.md

-Hello! friends, this is a blog about my journey about technology and other things.
+Hello! friends, this is a blog about my journey in technology and other things.

 Enjoy it!